Kai-Deux/RSA-Factoring-Challenge/README.md

-RSA Factoring Challenge
+# RSA-Factoring-Challenge

+# INTRODUCTION
+RSA is one of the oldest public-key cryptosystem that is used for secure data transmission.
+The acronym RSA comes from the surnames of Ron Rivest, Adi Shamir and Leonard Adleman who publicly described the algorithm in 1976.

+# The Task
+An unsecured network was searched and the numbers used to encrypt very important documents were found.
+It seems that those numbers are not always generated using large enough prime numbers.
+The mission is to factorize these numbers as fast as possible before the target fixes this bug on their server - so that the encrypted documents can be decoded.

-0.Factorize all the things!
+# 0-Factorize all the things!

-0. Factorize all the things!#advanced
-Factorize as many numbers as possible into a product of two smaller numbers.
+Here, as many number as possible will be factorized into a product of two smaller numbers.

-Usage:factors <file>
+Usage: factors <file>
-where<file>is a file containing natural numbers to factor.
+where <file> is file containing natural numbers to factor.
-One number per line
+One number per line.
-You can assume that all lines will be valid natural numbers greater than 1 You can assume that there will be no empy line, and no space before and after the valid number The file will always end with a new line
+Assume that all lines will be valid natural numbers greater than 1 Assume that there will be no empty linen, no space before and after the valid number.
+File will always end in a new line
-Output format:n=p*q
+Output format: n=p*q
 one factorization per line
-pandqdon't have to be prime numbers
+p and q don't have to be prime numbers.
-See example
-You can work on the numbers of the file in the order of your choice Your program should run without any dependency: You will not be able to install anything on the machine we will run your program on
+Program should run without any dependancy
-Time limit: Your program will be killed after 5 seconds if it hasn't finish Push all your scripts, source code, etc... to your repository we will only run your executablefactors
+Time limit: program will be killed after 5 seconds if it hasn't finished.
-1. RSA Factoring Challenge#advanced
-RSA Laboratories states that: for each RSA numbern, there exist prime numberspandqsuch that

-n=p×q.
-The problem is to find these two primes, given onlyn.

-This task is the same as task 0, except:

-pandqare always prime numbers
-There is only one number in the files
-How far can you go in less than 5 seconds?